-The NNEPC is pleased to announce the release of a new tool to help hospital staff make stocking decisions about antidotes, in May 2018 we released the NNEPC Antidote Chart lays out many of the more common antidotes the poison center may recommend in treating poisoned patients, explaining what each antidote is used for, the dosing parameters, and how much is generally needed on hand to treat a patient initially.
+To help hospital staff make stocking decisions about antidotes, in May 2018 we released the NNEPC Antidote Chart.
+This tool lays out many of the more common antidotes the poison center may recommend in treating poisoned patients, explaining what each antidote is used for, the dosing parameters, and how much is generally needed on hand to treat a patient initially.
 Not every hospital will require every antidote listed in the chart, and the poison center is available to help determine your hospital’s needs by calling 1-800-222-1222.

-To help make these assessments, the NNEPC conducts a periodic hospital antidote survey to determine which antidotes each hospital in the region regularly stocks.
+To help make these assessments, the NNEPC conducts a periodic hospital antidote survey to find out which antidotes each hospital in the region regularly stocks.
 Your participation is crucial to helping the poison center determine where to send patients, or where to obtain an antidote that is not stocked by every hospital.